Alessandr095/Husk/README.md

 ![Husk](assets/images/wire.webp)

-- the structure of the website with all pages having hero images besides the Gallery give the website consistancy.
+- The structure of the website with all pages having hero images besides the Gallery give the website consistancy.

 ## Features

 - Navigation Bar.
   - The navigation bar is fully responsive over all the pages on the website on mobile, tablets and phones.
-The navigation bar includes links to each of the pages and the logo, from home, menu, gallery, reservations
+The navigation bar includes links to each of the pages and the logo, from home, menu, gallery, reservations.
-  - it is designed for the user to navigated the website with ease over all devices and screen sizes
+  - It is designed for the user to navigated the website with ease over all devices and screen sizes.

 ![Husk](assets/images/navbar1.webp)